15 advantages of setting up a limited company in 2026 (UK guide)

 Once you register a company with Companies House, the company name is legally protected.

-No other business can use the same name as you or anything deemed too similar.
+No other business may use the same name as yours or anything too similar.

 As a sole trader, someone else could trade under the same name as you, and you couldn’t do anything about it.

-This could damage your business and, in some cases, result in you having to go through the costly and time-consuming effort of changing the name of your business.
+This could damage your business and, in some cases, require you to undertake the costly and time-consuming effort of changing your business name.

 8. Access to finance is easier

-Starting a new business can present challenges when it comes to securing financing and funding.
+Starting a new business can present challenges in securing financing.

-As a brand new enterprise without an established track record, lenders may view the company as a relatively high-risk investment compared to more mature businesses.
+As a new enterprise without an established track record, the company may be viewed by lenders as a relatively high-risk investment compared to more mature businesses.

 This can make it difficult to obtain loans or credit, especially in the early days.